notionparallax/blog/_posts/2009-09-21-my-reading-list.md

 So far, it's an enjoyable read, so you might as well have a crack at it.</p>
 <p><iframe style="width:120px;height:240px;" src="http://rcm-uk.amazon.co.uk/e/cm?lt1=_blank&bc1=FFFFFF&IS2=1&nou=1&bg1=FFFFFF&fc1=000000&lc1=0000FF&t=notioparal-21&o=2&p=8&l=as1&m=amazon&f=ifr&md=0M5A6TN3AXP2JHJBWT02&asins=0809058405" scrolling="no" marginwidth="0" marginheight="0" frameborder="0">
 There really should be an iframe here :(
-</iframe>Next up is <em>Innumeracy: Mathematical Illiteracy and Its Consequences</em>.
-This comes highly recommended by both Erika, and the author of <em>Irrationality</em>, so it gets on the list.
+</iframe>Next up is _Innumeracy: Mathematical Illiteracy and Its Consequences_.
+This comes highly recommended by both Erika, and the author of _Irrationality_, so it gets on the list.
 My mathematical abilities have atrophied beyond recognition, so I need to get on top of them quick smart!</p>
 <p><iframe style="width:120px;height:240px;" src="http://rcm-uk.amazon.co.uk/e/cm?lt1=_blank&bc1=FFFFFF&IS2=1&nou=1&bg1=FFFFFF&fc1=000000&lc1=0000FF&t=notioparal-21&o=2&p=8&l=as1&m=amazon&f=ifr&md=0M5A6TN3AXP2JHJBWT02&asins=0199299722" scrolling="no" marginwidth="0" marginheight="0" frameborder="0">
 There really should be an iframe here :(
 </iframe>This book is more specifically related to my major study topic (which will be revealed in the next couple of weeks).
 It's another collection of essays and papers about the issues surrounding human enhancement.</p>